 In case you want to build up several digits you can also connect them together.
 This means that the data output of the first digit is passed on to the data input of the second digit, and so on.
 For this you must of course lead the data output out of the digit you have just built.

-To do this, solder a single wire to the "D0" output of the LED strip in the lower left segment.
+Solder a single wire to the "D0" output of the LED strip in the lower-left segment.

 You can then lead this line out through the hole for the supply line.